Unless you fall off, cycling carries a relatively low risk of injury.

 To strengthen this little muscle, isolate it by lying on your side, with knees and hips ﬂexed to about 70 degrees, says Edwards.
-“Lift the top knee off the bottom one by rotating through the hip as in the test exercise above, to recruit and strengthen the posterior gluteus medius.
+“Lift the top knee off the bottom one by rotating through the hip as in the test exercise, to recruit and strengthen the posterior gluteus medius.

-Without moving your head at ﬁrst, ﬁx your focus on a point just above your knees, then follow your eyes with your head as if you’re nodding ‘yes’, pulling your chin in towards you Adam’s apple area without lifting your head off the ground.
+Without moving your head at ﬁrst, ﬁx your focus on a point just above your knees, then follow your eyes with your head as if you’re nodding ‘yes’, pulling your chin in towards your throat, without lifting your head off the ground.

 Hold the stretch for 10 seconds and then gently return to the start.
 Repeat 10 times every day.

 The easiest way to avoid neck pain is to change your road bike position so that you don’t have to crane your neck up so severely.

 “If you’re reaching too far forwards, or your handlebars are too low,” says Edwards, “the obvious ﬁrst step is to use a shorter stem to shorten your reach.”

 Turning it upside down will also raise your bars, helping you ride more upright and reducing the strain you’re putting on your back and neck.

 “Don’t forget to change your hand positions from the drops to the tops at regular intervals,” Edwards adds, “and sit up on the bike to stretch, straightening out your neck and back to vary the loads on the different muscle groups.”